sivakumar-472/weather-App/README.md

 - [OpenWeatherMap documentation](https://openweathermap.org/)

 ## ✨Credits
-`WeatherApp` is developed and maintained by `Yash`.
+`WeatherApp` is developed and maintained by `Sivakumar`.
 Weather data is retrieved from the [OpenWeatherMap API](https://openweathermap.org/).

 ## 📧Contacts
 For any inquiries or feedback, please contact [Here](mailto:sivasivakumar8979@gmail.com).